radmancer/photoss/README.md

 The Flask Server should already be installed by running the commands above, but here is the original article that details how to setup Flask: https://opensource.com/article/20/8/python-android-mobile

+PyAutoGUI library is necessary for automating the opening of each tab to communicate with each server/phone.
+For my 2020 Macbook Air, I must first run python3 [scriptname].py